Insurance Requirements Traveling to Germany & Schengen Area

 - Travel liability insurance against the financial consequences of personal injury as well as financial and property damage

 Additional travel insurance does not influence the issuance of a Schengen visa.
-The only relevant insurance for this is travel health insurance with sufficient insurance coverage.
+The only relevant insurance for this is travel health insurance with sufficient medical and repatriation coverage.

 Taking out Schengen visa insurance